khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 	2. Modify the configuration in `config.json`.
 Fine-tune the parametrisation to work well with the given data set.
 4. Run `gf_main.py` **from the console**.
 If you run it from an IDE, it will probably not fork the processes properly.

-If your pdal installation is in a virtual environment, the correct way to run this in `conda` is to issue these commands:
+If your pdal installation is in a conda virtual environment, the correct way to run this via `conda` is to issue these commands:
-* `conda activate myenv`
+* `conda activate [environment_name]`
 * `python [file_path_to_main]`

 Relative file paths won't work in virtual environments, so make sure you specify the target folder using a full (absolute) file path in `gf_main.py`.